PavanRangani/docs/docs/prd/philanthropy/payment.md

+## Browse Contributions Payment

+- Shows all Contribution payments of the legal entity
+- Provides a way to filter payments.

+### UI requirement

+Mockup //TODO

+- When there is no records in Contributions tab, shows `No Payments Found`.
+- Table columns
+  - Contribution Date: Date of the payment
+  - Organization: Organization of the Contribution
+  - Contribution Amount: Amount of the Payment.
+  - Payment Mode: Mode of the Payment.
+  - Contribution Notes
+    - Notes of the payment.
+    - If Notes is not available then show `-`.
+- Primary sorting in Descending order of Scheduled Date and Secondary sorting in Ascending order of Organization.
+- On hover shows vertmore action menu at right side on the row.
+  - Vertmore actions: `Edit`, `Delete`
+- On click of any record shows details of that payments in view dialog. //TODO

 ### Filter

-Allows to filter payment by Year, Organization, Project, Payment status and Grant
+Allows to filter payment by Year, Organization, Project, Payment status and Grant.
+Applicable for both `Payments` and `Contributions`.

 When any of the filter is applied shows `RESET` button.
 On RESET all filters will be reset to its default state.

 #### Year

-By default shows last year in `From` and current year in `To`
+By default shows last year in `From` and current year in `To`.
+Applicable for both `Payments` and `Contributions`.

-`From` shows all available year
+`From` shows all available year.

 Sorting : Ascending order of year.
 Both are selected dropdown.

-`To` shows year selected in `From` in addition to all other available years which is higher than year selected in `From`
+`To` shows year selected in `From` in addition to all other available years which is higher than year selected in `From.`

 #### Organization

-Default value `All Organizations`
+Default value `All Organizations.` Applicable for both `Payments` and `Contributions`.

 Shows distinct organizations from the list of payments.
 So, it doesn’t list the organization whose payment isn’t available in the list.

 Sorting: Alphabetically sorting on Organization name.
 Auto-Complete dropdown.

+Its not applicable to `Contributions` tab.

 #### Project

 Default value `All Projects`

 Shows distinct projects from the list of payments.
 So, it doesn’t list the Project whose payment isn’t available in the list.
+Its applicable to only for `Payments tab`.

 Sorting: Alphabetically sorting on Organization name.
 Auto-Complete dropdown.

 #### Status

-Default value `All Status`
+Default value `All Status.`

 Shows two options: Pending  & Paid.
 Selected Dropdown.
+Its applicable to only for `Payments tab`.

+Its not applicable to `Contributions` tab.

 #### Grant

-Default value is `All Grants`
+Default value is `All Grants.`

 Shows distinct Grants/Contribution from the list of payments.
 So, it doesn’t list the Grant/Contribution whose payment isn’t available in the list.
+Its applicable to only for `Payments tab`.

 Sorting order of Grant filters are: `Custom ` , `Multi-Year`, `One-Time`.
 Selected Dropdown.